Balancing Kapha in the Joints

-Just five to fifteen minutes of kapha-pacifying pranayama every day on an empty stomach can be transformative.
-These practices help to pacify kapha while digesting and clearing ama.
+Just five to fifteen minutes of kapha-balancing pranayama every day on an empty stomach can be transformative.
+These practices help balance kapha while digesting and clearing ama.
 In particular, consider the following practices.

 Bhastrika (Bellows Breath) burns accumulated ama, kindles agni, improves circulation, and is very balancing for kapha.

-Kapalabhati (Skull Shining Breath) kindles agni, is very detoxifying, and helps to stimulate synovial circulation in the joints, which can help to clear stiffness and swelling.
+Kapalabhati (Skull Shining Breath) kindles agni, is very detoxifying, and helps stimulate synovial circulation in the joints, which can help clear stiffness and swelling.